 The Solution: The Kontakt.io Firmware Kit that allows anyone to tap into the Kontakt.io Software Ecosystem

-Over the past 6 years, we have developed the industry’s most robust and power efficient BLE firmware and the most advanced beacon or IoT device management platform built for developers and IT professionals.
+Over the past 6 years, we have developed the industry’s most robust and power efficient Bluetooth LE firmware and the most advanced beacon or IoT device management platform built for developers and IT professionals.
 Together, both enable secure and easy two-way communication between any device and the cloud while unifying sensor and location data from any device to any application.

 This firmware and management platform further empower a seamless creation of unique cloud-stored device IDs, frictionless device onboarding, and end-to-end security including rotating IDs.
 Moreover, it supports device fleet management, multi-tenant ownership rights of venues, devices and applications.
 All features and tools that are essential for enterprise IT departments approaching post-POC scale.
 Today, we are taking this part of Kontakt.io’s unique value proposition to the next level and allowing third party devices of all kinds to become part of our ecosystem.